meltano/meltano/docs/src/docs/getting-started.md

       interval: '@daily'
     ```
     ::: tip
       The `name` setting in schedules acts as the `job_id` so that state is preserved across scheduled executions.
-Its a good idea to make this a unique string based on the job being run (i.e. `gitlab-to-postgres`).
+This should generally be a globally unique string based on the job being run (i.e. `gitlab-to-postgres` or `gitlab-to-postgres-prod` if you have multiple environemnts).
     :::

 1. Optionally, verify that the schedule was created successfully using [`meltano schedule list`](/docs/command-line-interface.html#schedule):